Robert Jenrick: Personal life

 Jenrick is married to Michal Berkner.
-She is nine years older than Jenrick and is the child of Holocaust survivors.
-She is an Israeli-born and US educated corporate lawyer who practises mainly in London.
-The couple have three daughters, whom they are bringing up in the Jewish faith.
+She is nine years older than Jenrick, and is the grandchild of Holocaust survivors.
+She is an Israeli-born and US-educated corporate lawyer who practises mainly in London.
+Together, they have three daughters, whom they are bringing up in the Jewish faith.
+One of their children was born in 2013, the year that former prime minister Margaret Thatcher died, and has the middle name Thatcher in tribute to her.